XyDisorder/Crypto-Api/README.md

-# 🛡️ Riot Crypto API
+# 🛡️ TRYRIOT TAKE-HOME CHALLENGE API

 A lightweight, hexagonal cryptography API built with NestJS and TypeScript.